horselock/claude-code-proxy/README.md

 <img width="638" alt="image" src="https://github.com/user-attachments/assets/3b94e5c4-d52d-4ee8-8d26-675ba667f7a8" />

 - URL = `http://localhost:42069/v1`
 - Literally anything for password, just don't leave blank.
+As a backup option, you may put your oauth access token here (see Troubleshooting section)
 - You have to pick a specific name for the model, can't pick "latest".
 Have to have a date at the end.
 Only Sonnet (20241022 or later) and 3.5 Haiku are allowed plus Opus with Max.
 - Save the preset as "Claude Code Proxy" or whatever you want.
 - Click "Connect"